aronmorris/MasterTracker/README.md

 No you can run your Android app.
 Right click on the app and click Run.
 Or simply select run option from the tool bar menu in android studio IDE.
 A window Select Deployment Target will appear, and a list of available devices will appear.
 Choose your device and click OK.
 Android Studio will run your application in your Android device.

+Download the app-debug.apk file on your android phone and run the application.